-Manufacturers in the United States depend on strong IP protections at home and abroad that allow them to create new products, grow their businesses, and thrive in the global economy.
-That was the core message delivered by the National Association of Manufacturers (NAM) yesterday in its detailed submission to the Office of the U.S. Trade Representative (USTR) about the need for government action to protect U.S. intellectual property rights.
+Manufacturers in the United States depend on strong intellectual property (IP) protections at home and abroad that allow them to create new products, grow their businesses and thrive in the global economy.
+That was the core message delivered by the National Association of Manufacturers (NAM) yesterday in its detailed submission to the Office of the U.S. Trade Representative (USTR) about the need for government action to protect U.S. IP rights.

 The NAM spotlighted a group of 10 countries with major issues, asking the USTR to prioritize and designate them for priority action.
 Many of these countries, including China, India, Indonesia, Colombia and Russia, have long been in the NAM’s top-five countries of concern.
 This year’s report elevates the level of concern for Canada, due both to new negative developments impacting innovative manufacturers and to the lack of progress towards a strong, enforceable IP chapter in the North American Free Trade Agreement negotiations.

 Innovative manufacturing is central to the American success story, with IP serving as core assets that drive competitiveness of our manufacturing base.
 Manufacturers across the country call on the U.S. government to use every tool in the toolbox to promote strong IP protections.
-These include not only strong, enforceable intellectual property protections in trade agreements, but also active use of bilateral negotiations and a strategic, results-oriented use of domestic enforcement authorities consistent with the international rules-based trading system.
-U.S. government agencies must also actively engage with like-minded allies and international platforms, and operate creative training programs with foreign governments, to cultivate other pro-IP voices.
+These include not only strong, enforceable IP protections in trade agreements but also active use of bilateral negotiations and a strategic, results-oriented use of domestic enforcement authorities consistent with the international rules-based trading system.
+U.S. government agencies must also actively engage with like-minded allies and international platforms and operate creative training programs with foreign governments to cultivate other pro-IP voices.